 Other research suggests that smoking could help prevent UC from developing in the first place.

 It is important to note, however, that the risks of smoking are serious and numerous.
-According to the Centers for Disease Control and Prevention (CDC), it "harms nearly every organ" in the body.
+According to the

 It is the leading cause of preventable death in the United States, claiming more lives than HIV, illegal drug and alcohol use, motor vehicle injuries, and firearm-related incidents combined.